-Washington and Leavenworth in particular is one of the best places in the United States for snowmobiling.
+Washington and Leavenworth in particular are one of the best places in the United States for snowmobiling.

-Its the perfect way to get into the backcountry, get some wind in your hair and to enjoy the outdoors.
+It’s the perfect way to get into the backcountry, get some wind in your hair and enjoy the outdoors.

 Head to either Leavenworth Snowmobile Rentals, CJ Rentals or Leavenworth Snowmobile Tours who all offer similar rental equipment and service.